 Residents are provided with at least one (1) day in seven (7), free from all educational and clinical responsibilities, averaged over a four (4) week period, inclusive of call.
 One (1) day is defined as one (1) continuous 24-hour period free from all clinical, educational, and administrative activities.
 Residents should review the service call schedule at the beginning of the block rotation in order to assure they have this required time off scheduled.
 If this requirement is not met, they are to immediately notify the attending or senior resident so that adjustments in the schedule can be made.

-Residents should have at least 10 hours and must have a least 8 hours free of duty between scheduled duty periods.
+Residents must have a least 8 hours free of duty between scheduled duty periods.
 Residents should monitor when they leave the hospital and adjust their return time back to the hospital to meet this requirement.
-Residents should notify their team (attending or senior resdient) of when they will be returning the next day.
+Residents should notify their team (attending or senior resident) of when they will be returning the next day.

 Assessment of the compliance with these requirements is done through New Innovations.
 Duty hour violations are discussed with each resident and service chief every 4 week block.
 In order to ensure that residents are not working beyond the duty hour limits, residents are required to log their duty hours on no less than a weekly basis.
 However, in order to ensure accuracy, residents are encouraged to log their duty hours on a daily basis.